 Alumuna House Is a Riot of Shadow and Reflection

-Wood Marsh Architecture used angled glass panels to transform sunlight and seaside reflections into a shapeshifting facade.
+Wood Marsh Architecture used angled glass panels transform sunlight and seaside reflections into a shapeshifting presence on the street.

 Ten minutes from Melbourne’s city center and a block from the shore, a dramatically reflective facade marks the Alumuna Residences.
 The contemporary structure, designed by local firm Wood Marsh Architecture, is surrounded by a variety of buildings with older architectural styles.
 Its two canted glass facades and their reflections contribute to a dynamic, hard-edged exterior that encloses serene interiors, which are softened by muted colors and dim lighting.